chingu-x/uhurubot/README.md

 #### Example #1 - Build Users config file from Airtable

-Prior to provisioning Discord channels and Github repos for a Voyage the `build` command can be used to generate the users config file.
+Prior to provisioning Discord channels for a Voyage the `build` command can be used to generate the users config file.
 ```
 node uhurubot build -t /Users/jim/Development/uhurubot/config/v31_teams_users.json